-- Over high heat in a medium saucepot, boil the basmati rice with 2 cups of water, cardamom and saffron.
+- Over high heat in a medium saucepan, boil the basmati rice with the water, cardamom and saffron.
 When it boils, put down the flame to the lowest heat, cover (not completely, with about 1/2 inch opening) and simmer for 15 minutes or until the rice is cooked through.

 - In the meantime, in another large saucepan with oil over medium - high heat, sauté the zucchini slices until brownish.
 Keep on tossing to avoid burning.
 Season with salt & pepper.
 Transfer them to a bowl.
 Set aside.